 - 320x480 (portrait) or 480x320 (landscape) for mobile devices

 When trafficking interstitials on Ad Exchange, please keep the following in mind:

 - Unlike static ad sizes, whose requests are based on a fixed box size, the size of interstitial requests depends on an interstitial format request as well as the screen size of the device requesting the ad.

 Here’s the process:

-- Ad Exchange sends the width and height of the entire screen to the buyer as the requested size.
+- Ad Exchange detects the screen size and sends the width and height of the entire screen to the buyer as the requested size.

-- The buyer can then respond with any size creative as long as it’s 50% of the screen width and 40% of the screen height.
+- The buyer can then respond with any size creative as long as it falls within 50% of the screen width and 40% of the screen height

 - Interstitials are not trafficked differently than other ad units.
 Publishers should treat an interstitial ad request like any other size.
 Keep in mind that interstitials should only be called for ad units that occupy the entire screen: in other words, a takeover.

 - The timing of a close option for interstitials depends on whether your interstitials are opted into video.
 If they are opted into video, some ads may have up to a 5-second delay before providing a close option.
 By policy, interstitials that don’t allow video will have an immediate close option.
 The Google Mobile Ads SDK will begin enforcing this more aggressively with releases of the Google Mobile Ads SDK: 7.21 or later for iOS, and 11.4 or later for Android.

 - To see how your interstitials are performing, select the Inventory sizes dimension type in a report.
 The report will display "Interstitial" when the ad call is an interstitial ad in a mobile device.